BlazeRahim/InnerCalm/README.md

 <img src="https://raw.githubusercontent.com/iamhk12/Projects/main/WebProjects/Assets/innerCalmSS/res2.png" alt="INNERCALM Education Page" width="400" height="auto">

-## Objective
+## Motive

-The objective of 'INNERCALM' is to provide a safe space for users to connect, share, and access resources related to mental health.
+The motive of 'INNERCALM' is to provide a safe space for users to connect, share, and access resources related to mental health.
 It aims to promote mental well-being and help users find inner peace.

 ## Scope

 The scope of 'INNERCALM' includes multiple pages for different features, all designed to be responsive and user-friendly.

-## Methodology
+## Results

 'INNERCALM' was developed using React, with a clean and simple interface.
 Different components were created for each page and integrated for a seamless user experience.
 Content, including motivational images and educational resources, was carefully curated to align with the objective of promoting mental well-being.

+Regards,
+Team Innercalm.